quicwg/base-drafts/draft-ietf-quic-transport.md

 The nominated expert(s) verify that a specification exists and is readily accessible.
-The expert(s) are encouraged to be biased towards approving registrations unless they are abusive, frivolous, or actively harmful (not merely aesthetically displeasing, or architecturally dubious).
+Expert(s) are encouraged to be biased towards approving registrations unless they are abusive, frivolous, or actively harmful (not merely aesthetically displeasing, or architecturally dubious).